daslearning-org/ai-img2sketch/README.md

-# Image to WhiteBoard Sketch Video Generation
+# 📷 Image to WhiteBoard Sketch Animation Video Generation
-Let's use Python with NumPy & Cv2 to generate this videos.
+Simply upload your image and see the magic after clicking the `Submit` button.
 This do not require any fancy pre-trained AI models.
 This one uses NumPy and OpenCV to do the job.
-Please visit [daslearning.in](https://daslearning.in) for more.
+You can visit my website [daslearning.in](https://daslearning.in) for more topics.

-# Demo
+# 📽️ Demo
 To be added later

 ## ⚒️ Automatic Installation